 I made a couple of assumptions in putting this together:

-- The first is that you want to maintain your supply – if you’re trying to wean, you aren’t concerned with keeping your supply (in fact, you’re actively trying to make it go down), and you should therefore ignore this chart and drop sessions as quickly as you can without getting clogged ducts or mastitis.
+- The first is that you want to maintain your supply – if you’re trying to wean, you aren’t concerned with keeping your supply (in fact, you’re actively trying to make it go down), and you should therefore ignore this chart.

 - The second assumption is that you haven’t already dropped a pumping session within the last two weeks.
 If you have, I would recommend waiting at least that long, and preferably a little longer.